Making a positive difference to all those living with, or affected by, impaired sight.

 The committee is in charge of all of the affairs of EYECAN.
 They are also responsible for the wide-ranging aspects of the EYECAN’s work.
 Click here to find out more about the committee.

 Our patron is Lieutenant-Governor Air Chief Marshal Sir Stephen Dalton.
 Click here to find out more about our Patron.

-The Society is registered with the Association of Jersey Charities registration number 109 and is registered with the Jersey Financial Services Commission as a non-profit organisation number 362
+The Society is registered with the Jersey Charity Commission Registration Number 244; the Association of Jersey Charities registration number 109 and is registered with the Jersey Financial Services Commission as a non-profit organisation number 362